TABLE OF CONTENTS

 Term loans can be short-, medium or long-term.
 Short-term loans are often meant to be repaid in 3-18 months.
-Medium term loans can be repaid in 1-5 years, and longer term loans with banks often extend to 7 years, even up to 10 years in some cases.
-Shorter-term loans are commonly offered through alternative lenders, while longer-term loans are more often available through banks and credit unions.
+Medium-term loans can be repaid in 1-5 years, and longer-term loans with banks often extend to 7 years, even up to 10 years in some cases.
+Short-term loans are commonly offered through alternative lenders, while longer-term loans are often available through banks and credit unions.

 2. SBA Loans

 With competitive interest rates that have maximum caps, government-backed SBA loans are among the most affordable and accessible business loans on the market.
 These are loans offered through lenders that partner with the Small Business Administration, including banks, credit unions and alternative lenders.

 Standard SBA 7(a) Loans

 SBA 7(a) loans offer some of the most competitive rates for small businesses that need startup capital or help with debt refinancing.
 Typically, SBA 7(a) loans for working capital and machinery and equipment come with a 5-10 year repayment term (not to exceed the equipment’s useful life).
 In contrast, SBA real estate loans can have maturity terms of up to 25 years.
 In other words, SBA business loan repayment periods depend on what the funds are intended to be used for.